How to Compare Acrylic vs. Laminated Shower Wall Panels

 Advantage #2 of Acrylic Panels – Edges are pre-bent without the need for finished trim pieces

 With many lines of acrylic wall panels, the molded units are pre-bent at the end.
-This allows you to not add any edge trim pieces (note – in the laminate system there will be mill-finished trim profiles on the edge).
+This allows you to not add any edge trim pieces (note – in the laminate system there will be brushed nickel or matte black trim profiles on the edge).

 While this is a small installation step – it’s one step in the process you can forgo with acrylic.